Episode 5: Communities in Networks - Network Law No. 2

 These clusters were formed according to the logic of homophilia (from Latin "preferring the same" or just plain "similarity").
 Similar nodes better connect to each other and tend to have more interactions between them.

-In an example from a previous episode, we analyzed the sociograms or drawings of Moreno’s social networks.
+In an example from a previous episode, we analyzed the sociograms of Moreno’s social networks.

 We'll recall that Moreno, as a social psychologist, researched the social relationships of pupils within a classroom.
 Moreno noticed that in third and fourth grade, the network had split into 2 distinct communities with a single connection between them.
 The common trait, or homophily that defined each community was that of gender.
 By the way, the study was done in the 1930s in Brooklyn.
 When I presented it to teachers in 2019 Israel, they noted that the clustering of pupils into gender-based communities happens in much earlier grades these days than those depicted by Moreno.